 In the forest, just down the road, I recently came across something pretty magical.
 Something unique and intriguing but hidden and secret, and yet open to everyone.
-You may be lucky and stumble upon this surprising place, but more likely than not, you won’t.
+You may be lucky and stumble upon this surprising place, this French forest art, but more likely than not, you won’t.
 Deep in the woods in the small village of La Colle sur Loup on the French Riviera, an artist has been hard at work, creating a number of unusual, organic, mystical and ephemeral works of art.
 For a year, from sometime in 2014 to 2015* British sculptor Spencer Byles spent all day every day producing around 40 amazing forest sculptures out of materials he found in the surroundings.
-He called his project “A year in a French Forest”.
+He called his project “A Year in a French Forest”.

 Spencer Byles created his art from bark, twigs, branches, leaves, shells, stones and other forest finds to blend seamlessly with the natural surroundings.
-Even the twine and wire, and other non-natural items like nails, were found on site, all probably discarded by farmers and local artisans in an unauthorised dump.
+Even the twine and wire, and other non-natural items like nails, were found on-site, all probably discarded by farmers and local artisans in an unauthorised dump.
 The creations vary from large pendulous nest-like shapes to intricate, delicate orbs – “dream-catchers” as described by my son.

 There are spider-like creatures and figures made out of branches and two very different, and to my mind altogether unorganic – a beehive structure that brought to mind Kapla (the construction toy made of lengths of wood, a great favourite of my boys when they were little) and a bear.